brithosac/Skin-Lesion-Analyser/README.md

 [142 images]

 <b>Dermatofibroma (df)</b><br>
 Dermatofibroma is a benign skin lesion regarded as either a benign proliferation or an inflammatory reaction to minimal trauma.
-Dermatofibromas are common benign fibrous nodules that most often arise on the skin of the lower legs.[24].<br>
+Dermatofibromas are common benign fibrous nodules that most often arise on the skin of the lower legs.<br>
 [115 images]

 <b>[Total images = 10015]</b>